BCS Annual Conference

 Date: Tuesday 8th - Wednesday 9th September 2026

-Venues: Registers of Scotland and National Library of Scotland (MCG), with a visit to National Centre for Aerial Photography (NCAP)
+Venues: Registers of Scotland and National Library of Scotland (MCG), with a visit to National Collection of Aerial Photography (NCAP)

-A two day event that includes a GeoViz Workshop at Registers of Scotland followed by a visit to the National Centre for Aerial Photography (NCAP) and the Map Curators' (MCG) 60th Anniversary Workshop at the National Library of Scotland (NLS), both on Tuesday 8th September.
+A two day event that includes a GeoViz Workshop at Registers of Scotland followed by a visit to the National Collection of Aerial Photography (NCAP) and the Map Curators' (MCG) 60th Anniversary Workshop at the National Library of Scotland (NLS), both on Tuesday 8th September.
 The main conference, including the BCS Awards ceremony at the Registers of Scotland on Wednesday 9th September.

 Detailed Programme